rmurphey/js-testing-boilerplates/mocha-boilerplate/README.md

 ### Adding tests

-Presently, you need to edit the `list_of_tests.js` file when you add tests; this file will be automatically generated in a future version of the boilerplate.
+When you add a test to the `tests` directory, make sure you run `grunt gatherTests` in order to regenerate the file `list_of_tests.js`.
+This grunt task is run automatically when you run `grunt test` (see below).

-## Running the tests
+## Running the tests in a browser

 You can run the tests in a browser by opening the file at `runner/index.html`.